Harry Hepcat

-Harry Hepcat is an American first-generation rock and roll artist, performing rock, blues, doo-wop and rockabilly over seven decades.
+Harry Hepcat is an American first-generation rock and roll artist, performing rock and roll, blues, doo-wop and rockabilly over seven decades.
 He is noted as a singer, guitarist, band leader, songwriter, radio disc-jockey, writer and media personality.
 A 1981 review stated, "His honest sense of fun distinguishes him from humorless idol-worshipers and from slapstick cretins..."
 He was a frequent guest on WCBS-FM in 'New York City' (The Doo-Wop Shop) and, at the other end of the rock spectrum, was one of the first listed in the Rockabilly Hall of Fame in 1998 and featured on the organization's first CD.
 Elvis Presley once said of him, to George Anderson, "Harry Hepcat is like a brother, not by blood, but by what he does."